Can Groups Sue Over Trump's Business Conflicts Even If They Weren't Harmed?

 "We have been contacted since we filed the lawsuit by all sorts of people who believe they have economic injuries as a result of the streams of foreign payments that go to Donald Trump's businesses, and we are considering very carefully the potential claims that those people have," Gupta says.

-The courts could also decide that no one really has the standing to sue the president over his conflicts of interest, and that Congress will ultimately have to decide if Trump's business dealings are a problem, Adler says.
+The courts could also decide that no one really has the standing to sue the president over his conflicts of interest, and that Congress will ultimately have to decide whether Trump's business dealings are a problem, Adler says.

 "The impeachment clause [of the Constitution] specifically mentions bribery as an impeachable offense," Adler says.
 "So if we believe that the president is violating the Emoluments Clause or is otherwise so enmeshed in conflicts of interest that they are tantamount to bribery or that they prevent him from being able to discharge his responsibilities, the primary mechanism for dealing with that is the impeachment clause.